3idprotocol/introduction/README.md

 ### Connections

-The `connections` document contains a list of additional documents that represent various aspects of a user's social graph, such as following (public) or contacts (private).
+The `connections` document contains a list of pointers to additional documents that represent various aspects of a user's social graph, such as who they publicly follow or their private contacts.

 #### Following

-The following tile contains a list of DIDs that the user is following.
+The `following` document contains a list of DIDs that the user is following.

 ##### Schema